By Gert Fahrnberger

 Of course, in organizations there is always additional things to consider.
 There is existing contracts with stock providers, and there is processes, permissions and other requirements that need to be satisfied when buying content.

-Smint.io was made with teams, companies, enterprises and agencies in mind and supports collaboration features, approval processes, user and permission management, Single Sign-On, localization, project support and more.
+The Smint.io Content Buying Portal use case was designed with teams, companies, enterprises and agencies in mind and supports collaboration features, approval processes, user and permission management, Single Sign-On, localization, project support and more.

 Also, customers can use their own, existing contracts with their favorite stock image agencies, or can benefit from pre-negotiated standard Smint.io contracts and prices – or even both.
 In each case, their choice will only become more complete.